Founded in 1972, The Dance Archive is a special collecting area within the University of Denver’s Special Collections and Archive.

 Rhetta Shead

 Rhetta Shead has worked in the Denver Metropolitan area for over 30 years as a Marketing Specialist, Public Relations and Special Event Consultant.
 During her career Rhetta has worked in radio, television, special events and non-profits.
 Rhetta has worked with Denver area cultural organizations including the Denver Museum of Nature and Science, The Children’s Museum of Denver, the Denver Botanic Gardens, The City of Lakewood (Heritage Culture and the Arts) and currently at Cleo Parker Robinson Dance.
 She is currently Chair of the Dance/USA Manager’s Council for Organizations 750k-2m, which also provides a seat on the Board of Trustees.
-At Cleo Parker Robinson Dance, Rhetta is the Director of Administration handling the management of the office and theatre and overseeing production on the Annual Gala and Granny Dances to a Holiday Drum.
+At Cleo Parker Robinson Dance, Rhetta is the Vice President of Theatre Operations handling the management of the office and theatre and overseeing production on the Annual Gala and Granny Dances to a Holiday Drum.

 Sheila Sharpe